demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ##### Host Based Networking

 If the integration/automation is using HTTP-based communication, we recommend first testing locally using the `curl` utility to verify that it is possible to perform network communication with the HTTP endpoint.
-Run the `curl` command on the server or engine machine by logging in via SSH.
-Common `curl` command variants (`httpbin.org` is used as an example url):
+Run the `curl` command on the server or engine machine by logging in via SSH:

 ```bash
 # Run simple curl command with -v for verbose output:
 curl -v https://httpbin.org/status/200
 ```

-More info about `curl` is available at [Everything curl](https://ec.haxx.se/).

 If you are not able to perform a basic `curl` request from the machine to the target HTTP endpoint, the issue is probably not a problem with the integration/automation but rather with the networking setup of the server/engine machine.
 Make sure to first resolve the networking issue so a basic `curl` command succeeds before continuing to test the integration/automation.
 Many times this resolves to a firewall, NAT or proxy issue.